 3. Richard Simpson Park (Arlington)

-Coming from Burleson, expect about 21 min without traffic — Arlington has enough nearby to make a half-day of it.
+Coming from Burleson, expect about 21 min without traffic, and Arlington has plenty nearby to make a half-day of it.

 Location: 6300 W Arkansas Lane, Arlington, TX 76016

-Good to know: fishing pier, bank fishing, Lake Arlington access, restrooms, parking, picnic area, playground.
+Good to know: fishing pier, bank fishing, Lake Arlington access, restrooms, parking, picnic area.

 Parent tip: Lake Arlington allows bank fishing without a separate lake permit (just a Texas fishing license for 17+).
 The south bank below the pier has submerged brush that holds catfish through summer.